aurroberts/HR-Employee-Attrition-SQL-Project/README.md

 License: Database: Open Datacase, Contents: Database Contents

 Additional Details: This is a fictional data set created by IBM data scientists.

+Notes: Certain columns in the dataset are ranked numerically, but they correspond to a rating scale based on the employee survey results.
+Below is the description of the rankings for these specific columns.

+Education
+1 'Below College'
+2 'College'
+3 'Bachelor'
+4 'Master'
+5 'Doctor'

+EnvironmentSatisfaction
+1 'Low'
+2 'Medium'
+3 'High'
+4 'Very High'

+JobInvolvement
+1 'Low'
+2 'Medium'
+3 'High'
+4 'Very High'

+JobSatisfaction
+1 'Low'
+2 'Medium'
+3 'High'
+4 'Very High'

+PerformanceRating
+1 'Low'
+2 'Good'
+3 'Excellent'
+4 'Outstanding'

+RelationshipSatisfaction
+1 'Low'
+2 'Medium'
+3 'High'
+4 'Very High'

+WorkLifeBalance
+1 'Bad'
+2 'Good'
+3 'Better'
+4 'Best'